evanwill/_drafts/_notes/vs_code.md

 Docs, https://code.visualstudio.com/Docs

-Here are my notes-to-self about cool stuff:
+Here are my notes-to-self about stuff:

 ## Enable word wrap

-Go to File > Preferences > User Settings, then add `{ "editor.wrappingColumn": 0,
+Go to File > Preferences > Settings, then add `{ "editor.wordWrap": "on",
 }` to the `settings.json` on the right side.

 ## Markdown